sybrew/the-seo-framework/readme.txt

 	* **Added:**
 		* JS Event `tsf-updated-block-editor` is now available.
 		* JS Event `tsf-updated-block-editor-${type}` is now available.
+		* JS Event `tsf-updated-primary-term` is now available.
 		* JS file `utils.js` is now available and considered "common"; it contains two public methods: `debounce` and `delay`.
 		* JS file `ui.js` is now available and considered "common"; it handles notices and contains two public methods: `fadeIn`, `fadeOut`, and `traceAnimation`.
 		* JS file `termSlugs.js` is now available and loaded with `post.js`, `term.js`, and `le.js`; it handles term selections to update the canonical URLs accordingly.
 It has an advanced caching system to prevent repeated lookups.
-		* JS Events `tsf-updated-block-editor` and `tsf-updated-block-editor-${type}` now respond to `'slug'` type changes.
+The initial lookup is done via PHP, and they're only done when the permalink structure requests it it (`%category%`, `%product_cat%`, etc.).
+		* JS file `authorSlugs.js` is now available and loaded with `post.js` and `le.js`; it handles author selections to update the canonical URLs accordingly.
+It has a caching system to prevent repeated lookups.
+The initial lookup is done via PHP, and they're only done when the permalink structure requires it (`%author%`).
 		* jQuery Event `tsf-updated-gutenberg-${type}` now also respond to `'slug'` type changes.
 			* But this event is deprecated.
 Use the JS Event `tsf-updated-block-editor-${type}` instead.
 		* `tsfTerm.taxonomy` is now available.
 	* **Improved:**
+		* JS Events `tsf-updated-block-editor` and `tsf-updated-block-editor-${type}` now respond to `'slug'` type changes.
 		* Removed redundant lookups and processing in quick-edit by testing if we're editing a post or taxonomy.
 		* Updating the Post's password in the Classic Editor no longer triggers 3 updates sequentially.
 	* **Changed:**